Semantic theory of truth: Tarski's theory of truth

 (2) 'snow is white' is true if and only if snow is white.

 These sentences (1 and 2, etc.) have come to be called the "T-sentences".
 The reason they look trivial is that the object language and the metalanguage are both English; here is an example where the object language is German and the metalanguage is English:

 (3) 'Schnee ist weiß' is true if and only if snow is white.

-It is important to note that as Tarski originally formulated it, this theory applies only to formal languages, cf. also semantics of first-order logic.
+As Tarski originally formulated it, this theory applies only to formal languages, cf. also semantics of first-order logic.
 He gave a number of reasons for not extending his theory to natural languages, including the problem that there is no systematic way of deciding whether a given sentence of a natural language is well-formed, and that a natural language is closed (that is, it can describe the semantic characteristics of its own elements).
 But Tarski's approach was extended by Davidson into an approach to theories of meaning for natural languages, which involves treating "truth" as a primitive, rather than a defined, concept.
 (See truth-conditional semantics.)